tangshuang/nautil/docs/router/router.md

 - to: path of certain route
 - replace: boolean, whether replace current router history state
 - open: boolean, whether open the target in a new view
+- params: path search query to url after to path

 ```js
 <Link to={`detail/${id}`} replace>Detail</Link>
 ```

 ## useLocation